 Sleep Disorders Fellowship Program

-The faculty for the fellowship includes members of the Division of Pulmonary, Critical Care, and Sleep Medicine in the Department of Medicine/VA Hospital, the Division of Pediatric pulmonary medicine in the Department of Pediatrics, the Department of Neurology, the Division of Otolaryngology in the Department of Surgery, the Department of Psychiatry, the Department of Clinical and Health Psychology and the Dental School including faculty from the Divisions of Maxillofacial surgery and Orthodontics.
+The faculty for the fellowship includes members of the Division of Pulmonary, Critical Care, and Sleep Medicine in the Department of Medicine/VA Hospital, Division of Pediatric Pulmonary medicine in the Department of Pediatrics, Department of Neurology, Department of Otolaryngology, Department of Oral and Maxillofacial Surgery, Department of Psychiatry, the Department of Clinical and Health Psychology, and the Dental School including faculty from the Divisions of Dentistry and Orthodontics.
 As noted above, the co-directors of the Sleep Fellowship include Dr. Berry a pulmonologist and Dr. Mary Wagner a pediatric pulmonologist.
-Both are Diplomates of the American Board of Sleep Medicine as well as by the American Boards of Medicine and Pediatrics, respectively.
-Other core faculty include: Dr. Emily Beck, a board eligible sleep physician, Dr. Stephan Eisenschenk, Board Certified in Sleep Medicine by the American Board of Neurology, a neurologist and expert on Epilepsy, and Dr. Sreekala Prabhakaran, Board Certified Pediatric Pulmonologist who is board eligible in sleep medicine.
+Both are board certified in sleep by the American Board of Sleep Medicine as well as by the American Boards of Medicine and Pediatrics, respectively.
+Other core faculty include Dr. Emily Beck, Dr. Stephan Eisenschenk, Dr. Scott Ryals, Dr. Marie Dibra, Dr. Michael Jaffee, and Dr. Sreekala Prabhakaran.
+All faculty are Board Certified in Sleep Medicine by their respective boards.
 All faculty read sleep studies with the fellows and supervise them in sleep clinics.
-The sleep fellow will rotate through a number of specialty clinics under the direction of non-core faculty.
-These include Neurology clinics (Dr. Hubert Fernandez), Epilepsy (Dr. Eisenschenk), and dementia (Dr. David Burks).
-The surgery clinics include Otolaryngology (Dr. William Collins and Dr. John Harwick) and Maxillofacial surgery (Dr. Franklin Dolwick).
-Rotations with a local dentist Dr. Pavi Samant will familiarize the fellow with all aspects of oral appliance treatment of sleep apnea.
-The Department of Clinical and Health Psychology will provide faculty with major interests in insomnia (Dr. Christina McCrae).
-The fellow will rotate through insomnia clinics with Dr. McCrae and learn the basic aspects of neuropsychological evaluation.
+The sleep fellow will rotate through a number of specialty clinics under the direction of core and non-core faculty.
+These include Neurology clinic (Epilepsy and Movement Disorders), ENT clinic, Cardiology Clinic, Pulmonary Clinic and Craniofacial Clinic.
+Instruction by specialists in the College of Dentistry (Orthodontics, Oral Appliances) will familiarize the fellow with all aspects of oral appliance treatment of sleep apnea.
+The Department of Clinical and Health Psychology provides faculty with major interests in insomnia and CBT-I.

-The second outstanding characteristic is a large volume and diversity of clinical material including over 2000 sleep studies performed yearly at the associated sleep centers including 800 pediatric sleep studies.
-The VA setting will provide an exceptional experience in learning practical aspects of positive pressure treatment of sleep apnea as well as the emerging field of portable monitoring.
-All durable medical support (CPAP machines, masks, adjustments) is performed by VA respiratory therapists.
+The second outstanding characteristic is a large volume and diversity of clinical material including over 3000 sleep studies performed yearly at the associated sleep centers including 1000 pediatric sleep studies.
+The VA setting provides an exceptional experience in learning practical aspects of positive pressure treatment of sleep apnea as well as the emerging field of portable monitoring.
+All durable medical support (CPAP machines, masks, adjustments) is performed by VA Respiratory Therapists.
 This includes onsite involvement in the sleep clinic.
-The VA sleep clinic also evaluates patients with narcolepsy, the restless legs syndrome, and the REM sleep behavior disorder.
-In the University Pulmonary Sleep Clinic the entire spectrum of sleep disorders are evaluated and treated including insomnia and circadian disorders.
+The VA sleep clinic also evaluates patients with narcolepsy, restless legs syndrome, and the REM sleep behavior disorder.
+In the University Pulmonary Sleep Clinic the entire spectrum of sleep disorders are evaluated and treated (OSA, RLS, insomnia, hypersomnias, parasomnias, and circadian rhythm disorders).
 This clinic sees referrals of difficult patients from all over northern Florida for second opinions.
-Direct experience in the use of oral appliance treatment and upper airway surgery will be provided by rotations with experienced and enthusiastic faculty including Dr. Samant and Dr. Rueda.
+Experience in the use of oral appliance treatment and upper airway surgery will be provided by rotations and lectures with experienced and enthusiastic faculty including Dr. Samant and Dr. Rueda.